What generational gems of enduring success did you inherit?

 Recalling the “Greats”

 My two sets of great grandparents were born in the 19-teens.
-Their lives were lodged in a special time in American.
-They were forced to accept the morphing world of upgrades from horse to automobile, from farm to factory.
-My “greats” accepted those changes, and buckled down as the storms of banking, famine and heartbreak came back for more.
+Their lives were lodged in a special time in American history.
+They were forced to accept the morphing world of upgrades from trusted horse to automobile, from family farm to foreign factory.
+My “greats” accepted those changes, and buckled down as the storms of banking, famine and heartbreak came back with increasing hunger for more.

 Inspirational Raw Grit